Skip to main content

 How does Treasury Bill buying and selling work?

-Written by Bethany McClain
+Written by Bethany Crow

 T-Bills come with a maturity date of just a few days or up to a maximum of 52 weeks.
 If the investor holds the bill until the maturity date, the investor is paid the face value of the bill they bought.
 If the face value amount is greater than the purchase price, the difference is the interest earned for the investor.